Proppys

 Newcastle property investment: North East yields above 9%

-Newcastle delivers some of England's strongest investment fundamentals: sub-£180k entry prices, 9–9.5% yields in the best postcodes, no Article 4 restrictions, and a Metro network that gives tenants car-free access to the whole conurbation.
+Newcastle delivers some of England's strongest investment fundamentals: sub-£180k entry prices, 9-9.5% yields in the best postcodes, and a Metro network that gives tenants car-free access to the whole conurbation.
+An Article 4 Direction has been in force since 25 November 2011 covering Heaton, Jesmond, High West Jesmond, South Gosforth, Sandyford and Spital Tongues - HMO strategies in NE2 and parts of NE6 need planning permission.

 City avg yield